Chapter 23: What Must Be Done

 Her hand began to shake.
 The pen scratched a jittery line across the paper.

 She tightened her grip on the pen until the plastic creaked.
-Somewhere under the fear, an answer settled in with the quiet finality of a headline.

 “Miss Signa.”